Decorative Screening Materials

 For an open parking garage to be classified as an actual “open” per your specific building code/governance you typically need a certain openness to the screening material.

-A mesh that has a specified opacity (or openness) to it allowing for natural ventilation and maintains views through the screening material. (i.e. if a mesh is specified at 30% open, it is 60% closed/solid.)
+A mesh that has a specified opacity (or openness) to it allows for natural ventilation and maintains views through the screening material. (i.e. if a mesh is specified at 34% open, it is 66% closed/solid.)

-In the US, the 2018 International Building Code (IBC) per IBC 406.5.2 requires a parking garage to have:
+For example in the US, the 2018 International Building Code (IBC) per IBC 406.5.2 requires a parking garage to have (Please refer to your specific code requirements):

-1. Exterior walls must have uniformly distributed openings on two or more sides.
+1. The building must have openings on at least two sides.

 Contact Us For More Details